stenagli/next-auth/packages/adapter-dynamodb/README.md

 ```

 ### Usage:
-In your application, you should make the following changes from the [NextAuth documentation](https://authjs.dev/getting-started/adapters/dynamodb#configuration):
+In your application, make the following changes from the [NextAuth documentation](https://authjs.dev/getting-started/adapters/dynamodb#configuration):

 ```diff
     import NextAuth from "next-auth"